postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 | `--retain-ids` | Retain the request and folder IDs during conversion (collection ID is always retained) |
 | `-w`, `--overwrite` | Overwrite the output file if it exists |

-* Now, to convert individual Postman collection from one v1 to v2, enter the below command:
+* Now, to convert individual Postman collection from v1 to v2, enter the below command:

 ```
 postman-collection-transformer convert -i <path to input Postman collection file> -o <path where the output Postman file will be downloaded> -j 1.0.0 -p 2.0.0 -P